Free Consultation

 Finding the Best Federal Defense Lawyer in Las Vegas

-If you face any kind of federal charge in the federal courthouse of Las Vegas, an experienced former federal public defender can take on your case.
-Michael Pariente is licensed to practice in the U.S. District Court of Las Vegas, and has fought for the rights of many facing federal charges there.
-He will personally handle all elements of your defense.
-Call Pariente Law Firm, P.C. today at 702-466-1871 to schedule a consultation.
+If you are facing any federal charge in the federal courthouse of Las Vegas, a former federal public defender with real-world experience can fight for you.
+Michael Pariente is a federal criminal defense attorney in Las Vegas licensed to practice in the U.S. District Court of Las Vegas and has defended the rights of many clients facing federal charges.
+He personally handles all elements of your defense.
+Call Pariente Law Firm today at (702) 466-1871 to schedule your consultation.

 • Attempted Murder, Kidnapping, Burglary, and Battery